Ovski4/jekyll-tabs/README.md

 ===========

 This Jekyll plugin provides tags used to add tabs in your content.
 It is heavily inspired from https://github.com/clustergarage/jekyll-code-tabs.
-  * It works with multiple tab panels on the same page
+  * It works with multiple tab panels on the same page.
-  * It does not require a specific javascript framework
+  * It does not require a specific javascript framework.

+Additionally, you can:
+  * Sync tabs with similar labels.
+  * Have a specific tab opened on page load.
+  * Add a "copy to clipboard" button for tabs that contain code.

 Installation
 ------------